 Maryland Humanities staff members are available to provide free professional development and student outreach related to Teaching with Primary Sources and Teaching with Primary Sources Inquiry Kits, in addition to providing Maryland History Day support.

-Meet the people who make this project possible!
+Meet the people who made this project possible!

 Stephanie Boyle, Program Officer, Maryland Humanities